vincentjiang10/choice-game/README.md

 ### Apt-Get + Prerequisites
 // to be updated\
-NOTE: WSL and WSL2 users may have to run the program through ssh (i.e. thorugh PuTTY); All users require the installation of an X-server (i.e. Xming, vcXsrv) to run the following code:\
+NOTE: WSL and WSL2 users may have to run the program through ssh (i.e. thorugh PuTTY); All users require the installation of an X-server (i.e. Xming, vcXsrv)\
+Run the following code:\
 $ sudo apt-get install imagemagick\
 (maybe) $ sudo apt-get install lxde\
 $ export DISPLAY=:0.0\